Neogoma/stardust-SDK-doc/mapping_instructions.md

 ![Picture taken](_img/pic_upload.png)

-* Pictures in queue: this number represents every frame taken on your phone.
-They __DO NOT__ represent the final status of your map, but are an indication of how many frames you can still take until you’ll reach your tier limit.
+* Pictures in queue: this number represents every frame to be sent in the cloud.
+They __DO NOT__ represent the final status of your map but are an indication of how many frames you can still take until you’ll reach your tier limit.
-* Pictures uploaded: represents the __frame successfully sent to the servers.__ We’re sending them by batch of 5 to servers in Singapore, so it might take a while.
-Bear with us, we’ll scale that for V1.0.
+* Pictures uploaded: represents the __frame successfully sent to the servers.__ We’re sending them by batch of 5 to servers in Singapore (we plan to setup regional servers in the future), so it might take a while.
 Data are around 6 Mb each so if you are using mobile data, __make sure you have enough data in your plan.__

 __You don't have to fill in all your picture quota to train the map (remember to keep some for the [update](update_instructions.md)).__